-^{3 -} District's budgeted reserve targets
+^{3 -} FY2022/23 shows the District's budgeted reserve targets; FY2023/24 and beyond show the proposed targets

 ^{4 -} Net Operating Revenue divided by Total Debt Service

 SECTION 4: RATE DESIGN

 The prior section determined the total cost of providing service to customers.
 In this section, the cost of service is assigned to fixed and volume rates to fairly recover costs based on how customers use the system.